This post may include affiliate links. Thank you for your support.

 7. Serve: Garnish with green onions and parsley.
 Serve and enjoy!

-Step-by-step photos: Making this recipe for cajun dirty rice
+Step-by-step photos: Making this recipe at home

 (Scroll down for the detailed measurements and instructions in the printable recipe card at the bottom of the page.)